Detect Any Shadow: Segment Anything for Video Shadow Detection: Introduction

-To obtain the shadow mask from a specific frame in the video, an intuitive approach is to directly utilize existing single-image shadow detectors.
-However, due to the limited training data, their generalization capability is constrained, leading to prediction errors that will accumulate during video propogation~\cite{xu2022reliable}.
-Segment anything model (SAM)~\cite{kirillov2023segment} has achieved unprecedented performance in natural image segmentation, while it considers shadows as background.
-To make SAM suitable for shadow detection, we propose a simple method to fine-tune it.
-Specifically, the image encoder trained on SA-1B~\cite{kirillov2023segment} can extract excellent representations of natural images, so we froze it.
-Then, we leverage bounding boxes generated from the ground truth masks as sparse prompts to fine-tune the lightweight mask decoder.
-The fine-tuned model can detect shadows more accurately, and we employ its detection result as a strong prior to facilitate detecting shadows in other frames of the video.
+To obtain the shadow prior, \emph{i.e.}, shadow mask, from a specific frame in the video, a straightforward approach is to directly utilize existing single-image shadow detectors~\cite{chen2020multi,zhu2021mitigating}.
+However, due to the scarcity of training data, their generalization capability is constrained, leading to prediction errors that will accumulate during video propagation~\cite{xu2022reliable}.
+In contrast, benefiting from large-scale pre-training, segment anything model (SAM)~\cite{kirillov2023segment} exhibits exceptional performance and generalization ability in natural image segmentation, which inspires us to employ SAM for single-frame shadow detection.
+Nonetheless, SAM generally considers shadows as background.
+Therefore, applying SAM to shadow detection poses a non-trivial challenge, as the main issue lies in bridging the gap between natural objects and complex shadows.
+To unleash the potential of SAM for shadow detection, we conduct a detailed analysis and propose a fine-tuning strategy.
+Specifically, SAM consists of three components: an image encoder, a prompt encoder, and a mask decoder.
+The image encoder trained on SA-1B~\cite{kirillov2023segment} can extract excellent representations of natural images and the prompt encoder is trained well and does not require further adjustments, so we freeze them.
+The mask decoder is lightweight (about 4M parameters), and we consider fine-tuning it.
+Fine-tuning SAM requires the user to provide sparse or dense prompts to the prompt encoder.
+In this paper, we simulate user interaction by utilizing bounding boxes obtained from the ground truth masks of the shadow locations (for more details on extraction of boxes, please refer to~\ref{how_to_finetune}).
+Our fine-tuning strategy is simple yet effective, and the fine-tuned model~\cite{kirillov2023segment} is capable of detecting shadows more accurately with little user interaction that the user only needs to annotate the bounding boxes indicating the shadow position in the first frame of the video.
+Subsequently, we utilize this detected shadow mask as a robust shadow prior to facilitate the detection of shadows in other frames of the video.